 You know you're at a good hotel when you open the closet to find neatly hung white robes—practically begging you to tie one on and relax for a bit.
 Your house guests will appreciate the same invitation, especially since we rarely travel with our own.
 A robe is a luxury amenity perfect for getting ready or dressing down at night, and we guarantee every guest will adore this detail in the bathroom.

 08 of 10

 Spa-like retreats are known for their spare aesthetic, so there's no need to accessorize your guest bathroom with lots of decorative items and artwork.
-Rather, outfit the space with simple amenities and storage items such as those described above, then add a touch of natural beauty with flowers.
-Opt for a single stem or bloom--especially an exotic one like a water lily or an orchid--to achieve an authentic spa-like experience.
+Rather, outfit the space with simple amenities and storage items such as those described above, then add a touch of natural beauty with greenery and flowers.
+Opt for a single stem or bloom--especially an exotic one like eucalyptus or an orchid--to achieve an authentic spa-like experience.

 09 of 10

 Let's be honest: Is there anything worse than needing to use the facilities in someone else's home and feeling embarrassed about the "evidence?"
 Spare your guests the agony by placing a reed diffuser, the aforementioned scented candle, or room spray in the bathroom.
 Avoid noxious aerosols, however, and opt for just a simple pump spray in a pretty bottle.

 This list of other guest bathroom amenities include items that are nice to have on hand, but don't need to be on display.
 Tuck them under the bathroom sink or in a closet.
 Alternatively, some could be placed in a well-appointed guest bedroom.

 - A little bowl of matchbooks